 An Interceptor which URL-decodes path parameters.

-routes in easier to read format.
+Prints a route table (from expand-routes) in an easier to read format.

 Returns an interceptor which parses query-string parameters from an HTTP request into a map.
 Keys in the map are query-string parameter names, as keywords, and values are strings.
 The map is assoc’d into the request at :query-params.

-(router-spec specification router-ctor)
+(router-spec routing-table router-ctor)

 Returns an interceptor which attempts to match each route against a :request in context.
 For the first route that matches, it will: